-If you only want use it to take photos - sure - but it's unlikely you'll have a signal once you get off the car ferry.
-Think of it an opportunity to disconnect and de-stress.
+If you only want to use it to take photos - sure - but it's unlikely you'll have a signal once you get off the car ferry.
+Think of it as an opportunity to disconnect and de-stress.

 The traditional owners of the Daintree are the Eastern Kuku Yulanji who have lived on this land for the past 50,000 years, fishing, hunting, crafting, and painting much in the same way as their ancestors did before them.

 Intrepid is committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
-Some of the walking trails and remote beaches in the Daintree can make walking difficult for travellers who are less mobile on foot.
-However, we’re always happy to talk to travellers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.
+Some of the walking trails and remote beaches in the Daintree can make walking difficult for travelers who are less mobile on foot.
+However, we’re always happy to talk to travelers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.

 Read more about Australia